Transcendence90/AllAboutBoxing/README.md

 # AllAboutBoxing

 AllAboutBoxing is web application that representing the sport of boxing.
 The platform is dedicated to providing updated data and records of professional boxers.

 This is my project for the ASP.NET Core course at SoftUni.

-- Test account:

--- Admin: martin6391@abv.bg / password: 123456

 ## :hammer_and_pick: Built With